 An employee shall be entitled to leave of absence, without pay and without loss of seniority, up to a maximum of three (3) months when he/she requests such leave for good and sufficient cause.
 Such request shall be in writing and approved by the City.
-(Adoption leave shall be considered good and sufficient cause.)
-Applications for extension of such leave, may be granted by the City, upon application from the employee. (revised March 1, 1998)
+Applications for extension of such leave, may be granted by the City, upon application from the employee.
+(Revised March 1,2004)